maxschulze/spree-zone-pricing/README.markdown

+# NOTE

+I couldn't get this to work in 2.2.
+I tried but unfortunetly didn't have the time to proceed my bugfixing.
+Please do not use this repository it will break your store.

 # Zone Pricing

 Zone Pricing is an extension to Spree that uses the predefined zones to determine the price for a particular